A Signature Building

 Trendy Teen Zone

 Bentonville Public Library features a unique teen area, which houses young adult collections.
-Located in the far corner of the building, it is a circular room that welcomes teenagers to their own library space.
-Cool chairs, funky colorful carpet and custom maple shelving around the room’s perimeter give the Teen Zone its distinctive appearance.
-Flooded with natural sunlight, the room was designed just for our community’s teens.
+Located near the Children's Department, the room welcomes teenagers to their own library space.

 Traditional values and old-style crafts are the inspiration for Bentonville Library’s adult spaces.
 Through subtle color schemes, furnishings and carpet textures, the adult area echoes handicrafts such as quilting, embroidery and wood working.
 Traditional study tables with desk lamps running down the center of the adult stacks provide a nice space for small groups to work together.